scottfr/SystemsBook/Understanding/understanding.md

 ## The Fix Overshoots the Goal ##

 Have you ever pursued a goal and later found that you actually overshot the goal and had to back up to get back to the goal?
-The Balancing Loop with Delay structure is a variation of the standard Balancing Loop.
+The "Balancing Loop with Delay"^[Balancing Loop with Delay [http://insightmaker.com/insight/133](http://insightmaker.com/insight/133)] structure is a variation of the standard Balancing Loop.
 The variation being that there are one or more delays in the structure which are responsible for producing, as will be demonstrated, a very different behavior pattern than the standard Balancing Loop.

 If you look at the Balancing Loop with Delay structure it looks identical to the standard balancing loop with the exception of the delay near the reduces link.
 The implication is that it takes some amount of time after the current state changes before it is actually realized and figures into the calculation of the gap which influences the subsequent action.
 Essentially what's happening is that action is being based on old data and therefore is probably not the appropriate action.
-The implications of this will become evident when we look at the simulation for this structure.^[The Fix Overshoots The Goal [http://insightmaker.com/insight/133](http://insightmaker.com/insight/133)]
+The implications of this will become evident when we look at the simulation for this structure.

 # Model
-{"title": "Balancing Loop with Delay", "description": "Lets take a look at the implications of varying delays on the effect of a balancing loop.", "load": "http://insightmaker.com/insight/133"}
+{"title": "Balancing Loop with Delay", "description": "Delay in a structure can make it almost impossible to intuit the implications of the interactions.", "load": "http://insightmaker.com/insight/133"}
 # End Model

 You might ask how could it be that it might take 3.5 days for someone to get a sense of what the results of the previous actions were, which would be a good question.
 It's probably difficult to find a situation where this is realistic in days though what's important to realize is this structure could operate in this manner if the time units were hours, minutes, seconds or microseconds.

 ## Infinite Drinkers ##

-This is a simulation attempt at humor.
+The "Infinite Drinkers"^[Infinite Drinkers [http://insightmaker.com/insight/850](http://insightmaker.com/insight/850)] is a modeling attempt at humor.
 Hope you enjoy it.

 # Model
-{"title": "An Infinite Number of Drinkers", "description": "How many beers does it take to server an infinite number of drinkers?", "load": "http://insightmaker.com/insight/850"}
+{"title": "Infinite Drinkers", "description": "How many beers does it take to server an infinite number of drinkers?", "load": "http://insightmaker.com/insight/850"}
 # End Model

 You can build models to help understand almost any set of interactions and at times they can be really simple.